 We understand that the financial costs of a college education may seem overwhelming; yet, these costs are an important investment in your future.
 The lifetime value of your experiences and education at North Central will far outweigh the expense.
-We're committed to helping you understand and sort through the many financial aid options available to you.
+We are committed to helping you understand the various financial aid options available to you.
 Financial aid is available to undergraduate and graduate students, as well as international students.
 Based on your eligibility, you may qualify for a combination of grants, loans, work study employment and scholarships.